pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

  | `autoScale.tokenSigningKey` | a-secret-value <sup>1</sup>|
  | `autoScale.validateHostName` | true |

-[1]: The assumption is that Zookeeper TLS is disabled.
+[1]: It is assumed here that Zookeeper TLS is disabled.
 You may enable it and specify the corresponding client-side TLS configuration properties via the `pravegaservice.zk.*` properties.

 [2]: The secret value you use here must match the same value used for other Controller and Segment Store services.